 Classic Colombia: Day 14 This morning our main target will be the critically endangered Yellow-eared Parrot, and we have an excellent chance of finding this little-known species which is severely threatened due to the disappearance of the wax palms which it needs for roosting and breeding.
-Whilst searching for the parrot, we are likely to come across a number of other goodies in the cloudforest such as White-browed Spinetail, Striped Treehunter, Rufous-chested Chat-Tyrant, Streak-throated Bush-Tyrant, Rufous-headed Pygmy-Tyrant, the splendid Barred Fruiteater, Black-collared Jay, Citrine Warbler, Northern Mountain-Cacique and, with luck, Tanager Finch or even the rare Tawny-breasted Tinamou or Chestnut-crested Cotinga.
+Whilst searching for the parrot, we are likely to come across a number of other goodies in the cloudforest such as White-browed Spinetail, Striped Treehunter, Rufous-chested Chat-Tyrant, Streak-throated Bush Tyrant, Rufous-headed Pygmy Tyrant, the splendid Barred Fruiteater, Black-collared Jay, Northern Mountain Cacique and, with luck, Tanager Finch or even the rare Tawny-breasted Tinamou or Chestnut-crested Cotinga.

 One of the area’s outstanding avian highlights is an impressive Oilbird cave.
 After entering the dark haunts of this strange nightbird, we will listen to the loud shrieks constantly echoing from the guano-covered walls of the cave and look up at the greasy chicks and their devoted parents huddled on the narrow ledges.

-We will also find a few of the more difficult species here, such as Saffron-headed Parrot, Citron-throated Toucan, the unobtrusive Grey-cheeked Nunlet, White-whiskered Puffbird, the secretive Magdalena (split from Dull-mantled) and Bare-crowned Antbirds (our best chance of these is if we stumble across an antswarm), Black-faced Antthrush, Wing-barred Manakin, the distinctive, white-browed race of the Yellow Tyrannulet, Black-capped Pygmy-Tyrant, Russet-winged Schiffornis, White-thighed Swallow, White-breasted Wood-Wren, Southern Nightingale-Wren, Fulvous-vented Euphonia, or Tawny-crested and Scarlet-browed Tanagers.
+We will also find a few of the more difficult species here, which include Saffron-headed Parrot, Citron-throated Toucan, the unobtrusive Grey-cheeked Nunlet, White-whiskered Puffbird, the secretive Magdalena and Bare-crowned Antbirds (our best chance of these is if we stumble across an antswarm), Black-faced Antthrush, Wing-barred Manakin, the distinctive, white-browed race of the Yellow Tyrannulet, Black-capped Pygmy Tyrant, Russet-winged Schiffornis, White-thighed Swallow, White-breasted Wood Wren, Southern Nightingale-Wren, Fulvous-vented Euphonia, and Tawny-crested and Scarlet-browed Tanagers.